3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 This 3MF volumetric specification is an extension to the core 3MF specification.
 This document cannot stand alone and only applies as an addendum to the core 3MF specification.
 Usage of this and any other 3MF extensions follow an a la carte model, defined in the core 3MF specification.

+This 3MF implicit specification is an extension to the core 3MF specification and the 3MF volumetric specification.
+This document cannot stand alone and only applies as an addendum to the core 3MF specification.
+Usage of this and any other 3MF extensions follow an a la carte model, defined in the core 3MF specification.

-Part I, "3MF Documents," presents the details of the primarily XML-based 3MF Document format.
+Part I, "Volumetric Extension," presents the details of the primarily XML-based 3MF Document format.
 This section describes the XML markup that defines the composition of 3D documents and the appearance of each model within the document.

+Part II, "Implicit Extension," presents the details of the primarily XML-based 3MF Document format.
+This section describes the XML markup that defines the composition of 3D documents and the appearance of each model within the document.

-Part II, "Appendices," contains additional technical details and schemas too extensive to include in the main body of the text as well as convenient reference information.
+Part III, "Appendices," contains additional technical details and schemas too extensive to include in the main body of the text as well as convenient reference information.

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.